misterorion/misterorion.com/content/posts/lambda-update-ami.md

 Tired of manually updating your EC2 launch templates and auto-scaling groups?

 I run all of my applications in containers on Amazon's Elastic Container Service (ECS).
 If you're familiar with ECS, you know that AWS frequently updates it's ECS-Optimized AMI for EC2.
-The updates contain all kinds of goodies, such as new versions of the ECS Agent, kernel updates, security patches, and other miscellaneous fixes.
-Since we want to update all the things, how do we accomplish it with automation?
-One way is with Python and AWS Lambda!
+The update contains all kinds of goodies, such as new versions of the ECS Agent, kernel updates, security patches, and other miscellaneous fixes.
+How do we update all instances in our ECS cluster with the new AMI?
+Since we want to *automate all the things*, let's do it with Python and AWS Lambda!

 ## Scheduling

-Lambdas can be triggered via SNS notifications, as is the case here.
-AWS publishes SNS topics with the lastest AMI information.
+First, let's consider how our Lambda can be triggered.
+One way is with SNS notifications, and quite fortunately, AWS publishes new AMI information as SNS topics.
+You can check the [official docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS-AMI-SubscribeTopic.html) to find the Amazon SNS Topic ARN for your region.
+I'm using `us-east-2` in this guide.

+We'll subscribe to this topic and add our Lambda function as an endpoint, which will allow us to add it as a trigger in the designer.

 ![Lambda template designer](../images/lambda-template-designer.png)

 ## IAM role for Lambda

-As usual, my first step when working with Lambda is to create an IAM policy and IAM role.
+Before writing any code I like to sketch out an IAM policy and IAM role.
 If I don't perform this step at the beginning, I'll inevitably find that my tests don't work and I'll start second-guessing my code.
-Approaching the problem with a security-first mindset also helps me think about how the components fit together.
+Approaching the problem with a security-first mindset also helps me think about how the building blocks fit together.

 Below is the IAM policy for this Lambda function.
-We allow getting an SSM parameter, creating and deleting EC2 launch template versions, creating auto-scaling group actions, and sending SNS notification updates.
+We allow describing, creating and deleting launch template versions, creating auto-scaling group actions, and publishing SNS notifications.

+> If you would like to use this policy, remember to add the full `arn` of your EC2 launch template, SNS topic, and auto-scaling group.

 ```json
 {